 Ph.D.
 Program in English at Princeton

-The faculty of the Department of English is notable for its scholarly reputation, commitment to teaching and close collaboration with colleagues and students.
-The faculty showcases wide-ranging interdisciplinary interests as well as a diverse range of critical approaches to the discipline.
-In addition to offering seminars in every major historical field of concentration, from Medieval to contemporary literatures, we offer a wide range of theoretical specializations in fields such as feminist theory, gender studies, psychoanalysis, Marxism, New Historicism, environmental studies, political and social theory, and cultural studies.
-Students may take courses as well in cognate departments such as comparative literature, classics, philosophy, linguistics, history and art history.
+The faculty of the Department of English is notable for its world-renowned scholarly reputation, commitment to teaching and close collaboration with colleagues and students.
+The faculty showcases wide-ranging interdisciplinary interests as well as a diverse range of critical approaches within the discipline.
+In addition to offering seminars in every major historical field of concentration, from medieval to contemporary literatures, we offer a wide range of theoretical specializations in fields such as feminist theory, gender and sexuality studies, psychoanalysis, Marxism, postcolonialism, environmental studies, political and social theory, and cultural studies.
+Students may also take courses in cognate departments such as comparative literature, classics, philosophy, linguistics, history, and art history.

 Course of Study